TIMING OF ADMISSIONS PROCESS

 1. Fill out the Graduate School Online Electronic Application at: https://grad.wisc.edu/apply/

-You will select the “Financial Economics MS” program under the “Browse UW-Madison graduate programs” link.
-You can apply to up to three programs on one application.
-To complete the application, you will need to submit the following materials (in PDF format):
+You will select the “Financial Economics MS” program on the application.
+If you have already applied to another program, you will need to start a new application.
+The application requires the following materials (in PDF format):

 2. Provide two letters of recommendation.
 Letter must be submitted electronically by your references no later than March 1 for fall term admission.